AliGhadirii/Micro_projects/README.md

 ## Step3 :

 Right click on the atmega32 and program it with .hex file of the given "pro.c" file.
-Then run the program.
+Then run the program.<br />
-Here is the table of states that we have :
+Here is the table of states that we have:<br />
 ![picture](Pro5/Capture.PNG)